trulia/cidr-house-rules/Readme.md

 #### Collection subsystem

-Centralized AWS Lambda functions assume role on monitored AWS acconts to gather the following:
+Centralized AWS Lambda functions assume role on monitored AWS accounts to gather the following:

 * collect NAT Gateway IPs with associated VPCs and environment tags
 * collect all EIPs in use
-* VPC cidr blocks
+* VPC cidr blocks (including associated CIDR blocks)

 #### API interface